puwei/DanielTakeshi.github.io/_posts/2017-06-26-review-of-theoretical-statistics-stat-210b-at-berkeley.md

 - We had a class Piazza.
 As usual, I posted way too many times there, but it was interesting to see that we had a lot more discussion compared to 210A.

-- The class consists of mostly PhD students in statistics, mathematics, EECS, and mechanical engineering, but there were a few talented undergrads who joined the party.
+- The class consisted of mostly PhD students in statistics, mathematics, EECS, and mechanical engineering, but there were a few talented undergrads who joined the party.